 Brief Alcohol Screening and Intervention for College Students (BASICS) is designed to assist a person in examining their drinking, or other drug-use, behavior in a judgment-free environment.
 It is not an abstinence-only program.
 Instead, BASICS lets you select your goals and aims to reduce higher-risk behaviors and potential harmful consequences.
 Services provided through the BASICS program are non-judgmental, non-labeling, and confidential.

-well as to comply with federal, state, and city laws.
 Columbia Health follows the guidelines and policies on alcohol and other drug use set forth in Essential Policies.
 Please also take note of information found in Columbia Housing’s Guide to Living and the Responsible Community Action Policy, along with the laws and policies regarding hazing.

 Guidelines and policies may vary by school, so check with your school for more information.